World

 One crew member is missing following the collision, authorities say.
 (Phil Noble/Reuters)

-Mark Sephton, a professor of organic geochemistry at Imperial College London, explained that jet fuel disintegrates more quickly than crude oil.
+Mark Sephton, a professor of organic geochemistry at Imperial College London, explained that jet fuel disintegrates more quickly than crude oil, and warmer temperatures speed biodegradation.

 "In the end, it all depends on the rate of introduction of fuel and the rate of destruction by bacteria," he said.
 "Let's hope the latter wins out."